zcoo/fluss/website/docs/streaming-lakehouse/integrate-data-lakes/paimon.md

     `ptime` AS PROCTIME(),
     PRIMARY KEY (`order_key`) NOT ENFORCED
  ) WITH (
      'table.datalake.enabled' = 'true',
-       'table.datalake.freshness' = '30s');
+     'table.datalake.freshness' = '30s'
+);
 ```

 Then, the datalake tiering service continuously tiers data from Fluss to Paimon.
-The parameter `table.datalake.freshness` controls how soon data written to Fluss should be tiered to Paimon—by default, this delay is 3 minutes.
+The parameter `table.datalake.freshness` controls the frequency that Fluss writes data to Paimon tables.
+By default, the data freshness is 3 minutes.
-For primary key tables, change logs are also generated in Paimon format, enabling stream-based consumption via Paimon APIs.
+For primary key tables, changelogs are also generated in the Paimon format, enabling stream-based consumption via Paimon APIs.

 Since Fluss version 0.7, you can also specify Paimon table properties when creating a datalake-enabled Fluss table by using the `paimon.` prefix within the Fluss table properties clause.